auryghia/fiancogame/README.md

-****Intelligent Player for "Fianco" using Alpha-Beta Pruning and Negamax****
+**Intelligent Player for "Fianco" using Alpha-Beta Pruning and Negamax**

-This project implements an intelligent player for the Italian game "Fianco" using the Alpha-Beta Pruning algorithm with Negamax notation.
+This project implements an intelligent player for the Italian game "Fianco"(http://www.di.fc.ul.pt/~jpn/gv/fianco.htm) using the Alpha-Beta Pruning algorithm with Negamax notation.
 The implementation leverages Pygame for visualizing the game and Zobrist hashing for efficient board state evaluation.
 The goal of this project is to participate in the Intelligence and Search Games competition at Maastricht University.

-**Features**
+## Features

-Alpha-Beta Pruning with Negamax: Efficient game tree search to minimize the number of nodes evaluated.
+- **Negamax with Alpha-Beta Pruning**: Efficient move searching.
-Zobrist Hashing: Fast and effective board state hashing to avoid redundant calculations.
+- **Transposition Table**: To store previously evaluated boards.
-Pygame Integration: Interactive GUI to visualize the game and the AI player's moves in real-time.
+- **Ordening**: Optimizes search using: Killer Moves and History Heuristic.
-Customizable Gameplay: Play against the AI or let the AI play against itself.
+- **Dynamic Deepening when Capturing**: Adjusts search depth based on the game state.

-**Requirements**
+- **Forward Pruning**: with Multi-Cut algorithm.

-Python 3.x
+- **Aspirational Search**: To improve the pruning.

-Pygame
+## Instructions

-Numpy
+To start the automatic player, press **N** when it’s their turn.